This guide describes how to deploy Felgo apps & games to Android mobile devices.

 Add or remove components and then choose the platforms you want to add.

-With Felgo you can deploy your games to Android devices and tablets right from the Felgo IDE, Qt Creator.
+With Felgo you can deploy your apps to Android devices and tablets right from the Felgo IDE, Qt Creator.

-Download the Android SDK Tools for your operating system here.
+Download Android Studio which includes the Android SDK Tools for your operating system: Download Android Studio.

 Download the Android NDK (Native Development Kit) for your operating system from one of the following links: